frederikgramkortegaard/tribune/README.md

-# tribune

-A secure multi-party computation system with star topology networking.
+# Tribune - Distributed Multi-Party Computation Library

+Tribune is a C++ library for distributed multi-party computation with P2P networking, enabling privacy-preserving machine learning training without sharing raw data.
+Built around a star topology architecture where clients coordinate through a central server while keeping their data local.

+The system allows multiple parties to collaboratively train ML models, perform secure aggregations, and run distributed computations where no single party ever sees the complete dataset.
+Applications include federated learning scenarios, collaborative analytics, and any use case requiring computation over distributed private data.

-**Note:** This uses a star topology with centralized coordination, which has obvious trust and single-point-of-failure issues.
+**Security Model:** This uses a star topology with centralized coordination, which has obvious trust and single-point-of-failure issues.
 We assume an honest-but-curious adversary model - the server coordinates but doesn't see raw client data.
 Not suitable for truly adversarial environments where you can't trust the coordinator.

 ## Architecture